(selected highlights)

 “The Cultivation of the Higher Self: William Smith Clark and Agricultural Education,” Historical Journal of Massachusetts, Winter, 2008

-“’To Defend Mr. Garrison’: William Cooper Nell and the Personal Politics of Antislavery,”
+“’To Defend Mr. Garrison’: William Cooper Nell and the Personal Politics of Antislavery,” New England Quarterly, September, 1997

 Short pieces:

-“’Continuing the Work,’ Boston Women and Aid to Civil War Veterans and Families,” The Beehive, the blog of the Massachusetts Historical Society, March 2020
+’Continuing the Work,’ Boston Women and Aid to Civil War Veterans and Families,” The Beehive, the blog of the Massachusetts Historical Society, March 2020

 “Vikings in Plymouth Bay before Pilgrims?
 A Historiographical Sketch of a Myth’s Evolution,” Mayflower Quarterly, September 2014